 Dear teachers and homeschooling parents – Virtual learning options are now more important than ever.
 These resources come to you directly from the U.S. Courts and from the Judicial Learning Center in St. Louis.
-See below for NEW RESOURCES, PODCAST ACTIVITIES, VIDEO ACTIVITIES, ONLINE LEARNING MODULES, and ADAPTABLE LESSON PLANS.
+See below for NEW LAW DAY ACTIVITIES, PODCAST ACTIVITIES, VIDEO ACTIVITIES, ONLINE LEARNING MODULES, and ADAPTABLE LESSON PLANS.

 If you have questions or are looking for something else in particular, please don’t hesitate to contact us at Info@JudicialLearningCenter.org

 If you are not already on our mailing list, you may wish to sign up HERE.
 You’ll be among the first to know when new resources are available.